int128/actions-tanpopo/tasks/example/README.md

-# Example
+# Example task

 This is an example task to demonstrate the use of the coding agent.

-Improve the documentation in the `README.md` file for the following points:

-- Fix any typos or grammatical errors.
-- Clarify sentences that may be ambiguous.
+Create a new file `SUMMARY.md` with the summary of `src/coding/agent.ts`.